Image-X-Institute/IntERAct/README.md

 ## Introduction
 Robotic Motion Phantom is an open source software for performing quality assurance tests of real-time image-guided radiotherapy systems.
 The Robotic Motion Phantom application provides methods to implement the appropriate sequence of transformations to accurately reproduce the full range and rate of patient-measured tumour motion using a robotically controlled phantom to provide precise geometric quality assurance for advanced radiotherapy approaches.
 The set-up and motion trace repeatability of the robotic motion system was evaluated against the Calypso system and was shown to have sub-mm and sub-degree accuracy and precision in translational and rotational degrees of freedom respectively.

+## Key Features

+    - Accurate motion reproducibility for safer radiotherapy imaging systems.
+    - A user-friendly GUI interface that is ease of use.
+    - Design compactness.
+    - Easy workflow.

 ## Requirements

   * Software